-The District is governed by a Board of Directors who hold monthly meetings at the Tioga County office building on every 3rd Wednesday at 9:00AM.
+The District is governed by a Board of Directors who hold monthly meetings at the Tioga County Soil and Water Conservation District office on every 3rd Wednesday at 9:00AM.
 The public is always invited to attend these meetings.
 The board is made up of representatives from the Grange, Farm Bureau, two County legislators, and an At-large member.
 The current Board of Directors is:

 The Natural Resources Conservation Service works closely with the SWCD on many projects and activities.
 NRCS employees are stationed in the USDA Service Center located at 109A Chemung Street, Waverly, NY 14892.